williamrygao/CSC207-Project/README.md

 - Secure sign-up and login functionality.<br>
 - User data is securely stored for easy access to wishlists, and more.

-**2. Book Search and Rating system**
+**2. Browse Listings**

-- Search for books using specific queries such as book title, author, and more.<br>
+- View detailed information on all available listings, with the ability to sort by title, author, price, rating, and wishlist status.

-- Users can rate books they’ve read, helping others discover highly-rated titles.
+**3. Refine Search**

-**3. Browse Categories**
+- Restrict the displayed listings by setting a maximum price or minimum rating.<br>

-- Explore books sorted by genre or price.
+- Search listings using specific queries such as book title, author, and more.

 **4. Discover and Sell Books**